Brandon Phillips: 2015

 The 86th All-Star Game was played at Great American Ball Park, and Cardinals catcher Yadier Molina was selected to play.
 In the Reds' clubhouse for the All-Star Game, he was assigned Phillips' locker.
 Since the brawl between the Cardinals and Reds in 2010, the two mended their schism, and Molina has a photograph of their families together.
 When informed of whose locker he was using, he replied, "This is Phillips' locker?
 How about that?
 I'll have to write something to him."
 However, during pregame roster introductions, Reds fans booed all six Cardinals players in jest who were selected, including Molina, and even former Cardinal Albert Pujols, who was then with the Los Angeles Angels of Anaheim.

 Phillips hit two home runs and stole two bases against the Pittsburgh Pirates on July 30, becoming only the 15th player—and second Red—to have a multi-homer, multi-steal game since 1901.
+He became the first player in MLB history to record two three-run home runs, seven RBIs, and two stolen bases in one game.
 Phillips finished the season hitting .294 (16th in the National League) with 173 hits (eighth in the NL), 12 home runs, 70 RBI, and 23 stolen bases (tenth in the NL).
 On October 29, 2015, he was named a finalist for the Gold Glove for second base.